ToruNiina/Boost.toml/README.md

     const auto  server = toml::get<std::string_view>(database.at("server"));
     // you can get toml::array as your favorite container type. const auto  ports = toml::get<std::vector<int>>(database.at("ports"));
-    // you can cast types if they are convertible (and not ambiguous) const auto  connection_max = toml::get<std::size_t>(database.at("connection_max"));
+    // you can cast types if they are convertible (excepting Boolean -> Integer) const auto  connection_max = toml::get<std::size_t>(database.at("connection_max"));
     const auto  enabled = toml::get<bool>(database.at("enabled"));

-    // array of table is just an `array<table>`. const auto servers  = toml::get<std::vector<toml::table>>(file.at("servers"));
+    // array of table is simply an `array<table>`. const auto servers  = toml::get<std::vector<toml::table>>(file.at("servers"));

     // you can use boost::string_view if you don't have c++17 compatible compiler